Devotional Gatherings, Study Circles, Involvement in the Life of Society, the Moral Education of Children, and Spiritual Empowerment for Junior Youth

-Locally members of the Bahá’í Community work extensively to promote interfaith understanding by leadership roles in the local United Nations InterFaith Harmony Week activities, participation in InterFaith committees and university chaplaincies, co-sponsoring Spiritual Diversity Conferences, and contributing to Diversity Calendars and other publications.
+Locally members of the Bahá’í Community work extensively to promote interfaith understanding by leadership roles in the local United Nations InterFaith Harmony Week activities, participation in InterFaith committees and university chaplaincies, and contributing to Diversity Calendars and other publications.
 Like many organizations, individual Bahá’ís are actively engaged in charitable and service work and particularly those that promote the oneness of humankind such as a free English Corner and help with immigrant settlement.

 Read the Baha'i Submission to the Truth and Reconciliation Commission, 2013 and see the related video The Path Home